Looking to add a little green into your home? We’ve found the best houseplants that are hard, if not impossible, to kill…

 Indoor plants don’t just look good, they taste good, too!
 Here in Singapore, we’re a little tight on space and many crop plants require a lot of space and care.
 So while starting a veggie garden on your balcony is totally doable thanks to urban gardening, there are smaller plants you can keep in pots in the kitchen that are easy to care for and make great garnishing.
 Mint and basil are both herbs that thrive in mild light as long as you keep them watered.
 The curry leaf is also difficult to kill but it’s not resistant to bugs.
 Indian borage or Mexican mint can also be used as garnishing or as a home remedy to treat coughs and sore throats.
 You can chew the leaves or pop them in boiling water to drink.

 Gardening quick tips

 - For an easy fertiliser, pour about a teaspoon of cold un-drunk plain black coffee (you can get dregs from the espresso machine) or black tea into your plant pots every couple of weeks.

-- Prune your plants every couple of weeks and remove dead foliage
+- Prune your plants every couple of weeks and remove dead foliage.

 - Skip chemical pesticides: if you spot an insect on your plant, just use a dry cloth to wipe it off, or use horticultural oils.
-Homemade sprays like garlic and onion or Chrysanthemum tea also do the trick
+Homemade sprays like garlic and onion or chrysanthemum tea also do the trick.

 - Despite what we might think, not every plant likes direct sunlight, especially houseplants.
-You can move the plant until you find a spot where it responds well to the environment and then just leave it there
+You can move the plant until you find a spot where it responds well to the environment and then just leave it there.

 - Remember: the less you fuss the better!

-Good luck, mums!
+Good luck, plant parents!